- Well-maintained 4 Bedroom 3 bathroom house, with a spectacular setting right above the beach at Porthcothan

 The room is dominated by the breathtaking views.
 It has two large comfy sofas angled towards the TV and open fire.
 It also features a further two seater leather sofa and wooden rocking chair positioned at the opposite end of the room - both sat in prime position to take in the compelling sea views.
 There is a large 40 inch TV and DVD with a selection of games and books on the integrated shelves either side of the fireplace.
 The living space also features a door out to the front terraces which can be opened to let the sound of crashing waves below fill the room.

 The house has oil central heating, wireless broadband and landline.
 There is a very large and useful utility room next door to the dining room, providing ample space for dealing with sandy beach gear, the inevitable washing and drying (separate machines), and additional white goods.
-It features a chest freezer and further fridge with washing machine and dryer.
+It features a chest freezer and washing machine and dryer.

 Trephyl is perfectly positioned set into the cliff side with terraced front gardens that slope down to the coast path and cliffs edge (care must be taken with young children or dogs as there is no fence at the bottom of the garden).
 The grassy lawn skirts the base of the house and provides ample spots to sunbathe and take in the sea air.
 There is a level paved terrace leading straight out of the house and a private sheltered sunny back paved terrace which benefits from the evening sunshine.
 There is parking for 2 cars directly outside the house and a 3rd in the garage itself as needed.